 DUTIES: The Campus Liaison is responsible for organizing and running Common Casting, maintaining relations between the HRDC and other campus theater groups, and conducting outreach to the Harvard community past and present.

 CONTACT: firstname.lastname@example.org PRONOUNS: she, her, hers

-Casey Goggin, part time suburban mom and fierce proponent of #QuadLife, is a sophomore who lives in Cabot with his big, happy family and he will be serving as your Technical Liaison.
+Casey Goggin, part time suburban mom and fierce proponent of #QuadLife, is a junior who lives in Cabot with his big, happy family and he will be serving as your Technical Liaison.
 He is pursuing a joint concentration in Government and Women, Gender and Sexuality Studies, with a language citation in dog whispering.
 In the ~theater~, he is most often half naked and making out with people on stage or he is on the grid, hitting his head on lights.
 He has two adopted dogs, named Shadow and Bandit, and a fish named Apollo, and he would love to share pet pictures.
 He really likes dogs, RuPaul’s Drag Race, his wife Carla Troconis, Trader Joe’s, and technical theater.
 Please reach out to him with questions about any of these things, and feel free to visit him in the Quad!
 Bring dogs.